-The topic is part of the Smart City project UrbanSplash (One-stop shop for the management of outdoor bathing water quality).
-The UrbanSplash project aims to revolutionize the monitoring of Bathing Water Quality (BWQ) by addressing several deficiencies in data acquisition and communication found in current monitoring programs.
+The research topic is part of the Smart City project UrbanSplash (One-stop shop for the management of outdoor bathing water quality).
+The project aims to revolutionize the monitoring of Bathing Water Quality (BWQ) by addressing several deficiencies in data acquisition and communication found in current monitoring programs.
 The goal is to improve and accelerate the monitoring of bathing water quality.
 The current European Bathing Water Directive (BWD, Article 12) explicitly demands warning about present and predicted pollution events to prevent bathers from being exposed to contaminated water.
 In the EU the BWD proscribes monitoring of bathing waters with a new classification into: Poor, Sufficient, Good or Excellent.
 This classification is based on the enumeration faecal indicator bacteria (FIB), E. coli and enterococci.
 There is no fit-for-purpose solution that can provide microbiological water quality data in a time-frame that enables rapid decision-making and risk mitigation.
 Standard culture-based methods, although highly standardized are time-consuming and have a time to results ranging from 18 to 72 h, which makes same-day sampling and action impossible; in certain circumstances it could take up to 7 days for laboratory results, during which time users at risk.
 Low sampling frequency does not provide a representative picture of bathing water quality at sites that are frequently affected by pollution events and thus cannot provide public health protection.

-The goal of the project is to develop and implement a comprehensive solution (addressing all limitations of current monitoring system) that can provide real-time, high-resolution data on bathing water quality, enable rapid response to pollution events, and identify the sources of contamination.
-This would protect public health, promote sustainable use of urban water bodies, and unlock the full economic and social benefits of these valuable assets.
+UrbanSplash seeks to develop and implement a comprehensive solution that overcomes these limitations.
+By combining real-time, high-resolution data with rapid pollution event detection and source identification, the project will enable timely interventions, protect public health, and support the sustainable use of urban water bodies.
+Ultimately, this approach will unlock the full economic, recreational, and social value of these vital urban resources.